shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-01-PublishYourApp.md

 #### App Signing and Zipalign

-If you generated an unsigned build (.apk) you need to sign it with your own keystore.
+Once you have an unsigned build (.apk) you need to sign it with your own keystore.
 Here's the [official documentation](https://developer.android.com/studio/publish/app-signing.html) on how to do that.

 Basically, these are the steps you will need to do: